trappedli/gitYue/readme.txt

 for this file
-I will test the get at first
+I will test the git at first